gadirajus13/3D-Surface-Reconstruction/README.md

 - Features are extracted from the images to create a COLMAP database.
 - Feature matching is performed to establish correspondences between images.
 - Incremental mapping is performed to estimate camera poses and generate a sparse 3D model.
 - The camera poses are also extracted from the sparse model if needed.
-(Can be used with open3D to get specific viewpoints)
+(Can be used with Open3D to get specific viewpoints)

 2. **Dense Reconstruction:**
 - The dense reconstruction step takes the sparse reconstruction data and the color images to generate a dense point cloud.
-(Requires cuda compilation of COLMAP)
+(Requires CUDA compilation of COLMAP)
 - COLMAP's patch match stereo algorithm is used to estimate depth maps for each image pair.
 - The depth maps are then merged to create a dense point cloud representing the scene.
 - This step provides a detailed representation of the scene geometry.